Monoclinic nonlinear metasurfaces for resonant engineering of polarization states: Results

 \section{Results}

-The object of our research is a chiral resonant dielectric metasurface, which consists of Si cylinders in a monoclinic arrangement on a Si$_2$O substrate.
-Such metasurface is geometrically chiral, i.e. it does not possess any mirror symmetry: the up-down mirror symmetry is broken by the substrate, and all in-plane mirror symmetries are broken by the monoclinic arrangement itself.
-Circular dichroism studies of such metasurface can be found in Ref.~\cite{Toftul2024PRL}.
+The object of our research is a chiral resonant dielectric metasurface, which consists of Si cylinders in a monoclinic arrangement on a SiO$_2$ substrate.
+Such a metasurface is geometrically chiral, i.e. it does not possess any mirror symmetry: the up-down mirror symmetry is broken by the substrate, and all in-plane mirror symmetries are broken by the monoclinic arrangement itself.
+Circular dichroism studies of this metasurface can be found in Ref.~\cite{Toftul2024PRL}.

 Realization of a polarization transformation can be conveniently visualized on the unit Poincar\'e sphere~\cite{Collett2005,Cisowski2022RMP} via the following three parameters:

 These parameters show the degrees of the vertical/horizontal ($\tau$), diagonal/anti-diagonal ($\chi$), and right-hand/left-hand circular polarizations ($\sigma$), see Fig.~\ref{fig:poincare}.
 Here, the complex components of the electric field $e_x$ and $e_y$ are normalized so that $|e_x|^2 + |e_y|^2 = 1$.
 In the far-field plane the field is transverse, i.e. $e_z = 0$.
 Experimentally, Stokes parameters are calculated by performing six different intensity measurements: vertical and horizontal $I_{\text{V}/\text{H}}$, diagonal and anti-diagonal $I_{\text{D}/\text{A}}$, polarized on the right and left circular $I_{\text{R}/\text{L}}$.
 The normalized Stokes parameters satisfy $\tau^2 + \chi^2 + \sigma^2 \leq 1$, where ``$<$'' is achieved for the partially or fully unpolarized signal.